bluesky-social/atproto-website/content/specs/did-plc.md

 We introduced DID Placeholder because we weren't totally satisfied with any of the existing DID methods.
 We wanted a strongly consistent, highly available, recoverable, and cryptographically secure method with cheap and fast propagation of updates.

-We cheekily titled the method "Placeholder", because we _don't_ want it to stick around.
+We cheekily titled the method "Placeholder," because we _don't_ want it to stick around.
 We're actively hoping to replace it with something less centralized.
 We expect a method to emerge that fits the bill within the next few years, likely a permissioned DID consortium.

 ## How it works